 7 Spiritual Benefits of Fasting

 Although we are not expected to fast 40 days, we can begin a lifestyle of fasting in order to transform our life and the world around us.
 We can fast all foods, fast certain foods or fast certain times a day.
-We can start out with simply fasting a meal and work our way to fasting an entire day.
+We can start out by simply fasting a meal and work our way to fasting an entire day.
 Little by little, we can show our flesh that our spirit is stronger, and we can invite God into a greater capacity of our lives.
 While the spiritual blessings of fasting are numerous, here are 7 spiritual benefits of fasting that you can expect.